Darrkhan/ArchLinux-Workflow/README.md

 # Cybersecurity-focused Student Workflow

-Welcome to my GitHub repository showcasing my workflow as an engineering student specializing in cybersecurity for the year 2024.
+Welcome to my GitHub repository showcasing my workflow as an engineering student.
 This repository includes details on the tools I will be using and my updated Arch Linux configuration.
 > [!NOTE]
 > I regularly experiment with various Linux distributions.
 Please let me know if you have any recommendations or questions,
 > I'll more than happy to answer them.
 Please note, however, that I may not be using Arch at the time.